Marston’s PLC Responsive Re-Build

 Sure, we’ve sat at the top of the Sitemorse survey several times before, but never with a responsive site.
 It’s not easy to build a site which adapts to things like smartphone and tablets whilst maintaining the highest levels of accessibility and code standards – that’s why, if you work your way through the top 30 sites of the 500-odd tested by Sitemorse, only one other is properly responsive.

-Using the new Marstson’s website as an example, I’d like to explain why “responsive design” takes expertise and experience to get right
+Using the new Marston’s website as an example, I’d like to explain why “responsive design” takes expertise and experience to get right.

 The “In-Betweeny” Bits